EW_ForLion_GLM_Optimal: EW ForLion for generalized linear models

 p EW D-optimal approximate allocation

-det Optimal determinant of Fisher information matrix
+det Optimal determinant of the expected Fisher information matrix

 x.model model matrix X